 Serving in our service

-One of the biggest impacts you can make on our ministry is signing up to serve at a Sunday service.
-We’re always looking for new volunteers to help from reading to greeting people at the door.
-Everyone is welcome to serve in our worship services.
+One of the most meaningful ways to support our ministry is by serving at a Sunday service.
+We’re always seeking new volunteers to assist with various roles, from reading scripture to greeting people at the door.
+Everyone is invited to participate in our worship services.
+At Saint Matthew's, we encourage parishioners to deepen their connection to our community by taking on roles that enhance and enrich our liturgies.

 SMECLem

-A Lay Eucharistic Minister or Chalice Bearer helps our priests serve communion by offering the chalice or blood of Christ.
-They typically do a reading the same day but this is not required.
-We ask that Lay Eucharistic Ministers be either confirmed or received into the Episcopal Church.
-Adults and confirmed Youth, 7th grade and up, are welcome to serve.
+A Eucharistic Minister, or Chalice Bearer, helps our priests serve Communion by offering the chalice (the Blood of Christ) to those receiving Holy Communion.
+Typically, Eucharistic Ministers also serve as Lectors on the same day, but this is not required.
+We ask that those serving as Eucharistic Ministers be either confirmed or received into the Episcopal Church.
+Adults and confirmed youth (9th grade and up) are welcome to serve.

 Ushers & Greeters